-She came to Bates from Harvard University, where she spent more than 15 years on the leadership team.
+Clayton Spencer became the eighth president of Bates College on July 1, 2012.
+She came to Bates from Harvard University, where she spent more than 15 years on the university’s senior leadership team.

-As former Chief Education Counsel to the U.S. Senate Committee on Labor and Human Resources (1993–97), she was responsible for staffing for the late U.S. Senator Edward M. Kennedy in his capacity as chairman and then ranking member of the committee.
-She managed the committee’s education staff and directed the legislative process for education legislation and policy, including federal student aid, science and research policy, the education budget and technology in education.
+As the former Chief Education Counsel to the U.S. Senate Committee on Labor and Human Resources, Spencer worked for the late U.S. Senator Edward M. Kennedy from 1993 to 1997.
+She directed education legislation and policy in the Senate, including federal student aid, science and research policy, the education budget, and technology in education.

-Previously she clerked for Judge Rya W. Zobel of the U.S. District Court in Massachusetts (1985–86), practiced law at the Boston firm of Ropes & Gray (1986–89), and then served as an Assistant U.S. Attorney in Boston (1989–93), prosecuting criminal cases.
-She earned a J.D. from Yale in 1985.
-While at Yale Law School, Spencer was an editor of the Yale Law Journal, winner of the Moot Court competition and chair of the Public Interest Council.
+Earlier in her career, Spencer clerked in the U.S. District Court in Massachusetts, practiced law at the Boston firm of Ropes & Gray, and prosecuted criminal cases as an assistant U.S. attorney in Boston.
+She earned a J.D. from Yale Law School in 1985.
+While at Yale, Spencer was an editor of the Yale Law Journal, winner of the Moot Court competition, and chair of the Public Interest Council.

-She received a bachelor’s degree from Williams College in 1977, magna cum laude and Phi Beta Kappa, with highest honors in history and German, then earned a B.A. in theology from Oxford in 1979 as recipient of the Carroll A. Wilson Fellowship awarded by Williams.
-She received a master of arts degree in the study of religion from Harvard in 1982.
-In 2015 she received the Doctor of Civil Law (DCL) honorary degree from Bishop’s University in Sherbrooke, Quebec.
+Spencer received a bachelor’s degree from Williams College in 1977, magna cum laude and Phi Beta Kappa, with highest honors in history and German.
+She earned a bachelor’s degree in theology from Oxford in 1979 and a master of arts degree in the study of religion from Harvard in 1982.
+In 2015 she received the Doctor of Civil Law honorary degree from Bishop’s University in Sherbrooke, Quebec.

-She has served as a trustee of Williams College and Phillips Exeter Academy and has lectured and written on higher education issues.
-She has also served on the board of the Maine Public Broadcasting Network and the Fund for the Improvement of Post-Secondary Education (FIPSE) of the U.S. Department of Education.
-She was a participant in the American Council on Education’s 2013 Presidential Innovation Laboratory (PIL), and received a Bicentennial Medal for achievement in the field of education policy from Williams College.
+She has served as a trustee of Williams College and Phillips Exeter Academy and on the board of the Maine Public Broadcasting Network and the Fund for the Improvement of Postsecondary Education of the U.S. Department of Education.
+She took part in the American Council on Education’s 2013 Presidential Innovation Laboratory, and received a Bicentennial Medal for achievement in the field of education policy from Williams College.